aishwarya-15sn/documind/README.md

 - 📄 Upload one or multiple PDF documents
 - 📝 Generate AI-powered document summaries
-- 🔍 Semantic search using FAISS vector embeddings
+- 🔍 Semantic search using FAISS and HuggingFace embeddings
 - 💬 Ask questions in natural language
 - 🎯 Context-aware responses based only on uploaded documents
-- 🚫 Detects when information is unavailable in the uploaded documents
+- 🚫 Answers only from the uploaded document context and indicates when information is unavailable
 - 📊 Document analytics (Documents, Pages, Chunks)
 - 📥 Download chat history as CSV
 - 🗑️ Clear Chat and Reset functionality